aisystant/docs/docs/en/systems-thinking-introduction/systems-modeling/describing-the-system-as-a-black-box.md

 ---
-title: "Describing the System as a "Black Box""
+title: "Describing the System as a \"Black Box\""
 order: 8
 ---